eclipse-color-theme/eclipse-color-theme/ESOF-docs/report2.md

 ##Contribuition of the team members

-//We felt that in this second report, the distribution of work was pretty even, leaving everyone with about 25% of the work done.
+Although the work was more distributed than in the previous report, we feel that the variation between different people and their work  doesn't warrant an unalike division of the contribution, therefore, we also apply 25% to each individual member of the team.

 The goal of this second assignment is to investigate how the project deals with requirement elicitation in the project that you're studying.
 As in the first assignment,  as this is a topic that may not be explicitly reported in the repository, it may require you to contact the team members to find out more.
 If that is the case, you should cite/credit the person you talked to.